Golgonooza? – Blake passages

 List of Blake’s texts used in “Golgonoozà?”
 (Prepositions 41-44)

-Note: Aside from the biographical sources, all references are to the electronic edition (2001) of David V. Erdman’s The Complete Poetry & Prose of William Blake, rev. ed., as found at the Blake Archive <http://www.blakearchive.org/blake/erdman.html>.
+Note: Aside from the biographical sources, all references are to the electronic edition (2001) of David V. Erdman’s The Complete Poetry & Prose of William Blake, rev. ed., as found at the William Blake Archive.
 Presumably LZ found all the Blake materials he used and quotes in “Golgonoozà?” in the four academic books that nominally were under review (see annotations Prep+ 43).
 When the reference below indicates the source as “from…,” this means that LZ has paraphrased or reworked Blake’s text.

 Page 41